dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/set-up-sso-saml-2.0.md

 ### Configure the Okta application

-The following steps assume your dbt Cloud instance is running at `https://cloud.getdbt.com`.
-If your deployment is running at a different url, then substitute ` cloud.getdbt.com` for the url of your instance.
+The following steps assume your dbt Cloud deployment uses`https://cloud.getdbt.com`.
+If your [deployment](/docs/deploy/regions-ip-addresses) uses a different URL, substitute ` cloud.getdbt.com` with the URL of your instance.

 To complete this section, you will need to create a login slug.
 This slug controls the URL where users on your account can log into your application.
 Login slugs are typically the lowercased name of your organization